odoo/documentation/accounting/localizations/mexico.rst

   :alt: Journal address issued
   :width: 600

 1. **Address Issued** .
-If you have different offices (that exists declared in the SAT) then yopu can set them all creating different Journals at least one per office and set the addresses in the journal themselves, **tip**: *It is not mandatory but for the sake of order try this partner are children of the main company address with the name as the internal Office name*
+If you have different offices (that exists declared in the SAT) then you can set them all creating one per journal per office and set the addresses in the journal itself, **tip**:
+   *It is not mandatory but a good practice create this address as children of the main company partner with the name as the internal Office*
    |Journal address issued|

 **Invoice**
 ^^^^^^^^^^^

-You will find some fields on edit mode and other that will appear only when the invoice is in draft state due to the fact that they will be part of the signature process.
+You will find some fields on *edit mode* and in *draft state* because they must be filled in order to genereate the correct Invoice to be signed and be valid for Mexico.

 .. image:: media/mexico65.png
    :align: center